 First, keep the broader context in mind.
 The impacts that are identified in research by Pieters and others are embedded in broader changes.
 As Stephanie Seguino recently highlighted in an IDRC seminar in December 2017, while the global expansion of employment opportunities for women is coming to a halt, this is also the case for men, and it may be part of a broader trend of growing inequalities and changing relations of production.

 Second, the impact of trade is mediated through national and international institutions.
-If the impact of trade liberalization, for example, depends on patterns of segmentation within countries, national policies to address these — such as education, campaigns, wage equality, child care, etc. — are critical.
+If the impact of trade liberalization, for example, depends on patterns of segmentation within countries, national policies to address these — such as education, campaigns, wage equality, child care and so forth — are critical.
 Similarly, social protection policies are needed in a global economy, especially to address the frequent labour market adjustments that come with more open economies.

 Third, trade impacts gender equality through multiple channels.
 The nature of trade has changed, and global production is organized increasingly through value chains.
 The impacts of multinational companies on local development are constantly increasing, and as a result, the protection of foreign investors, dispute-resolution mechanisms and intellectual property rights provided for in trade agreements are critical development issues.